The Lazarus Key (sneak peek)

 “They’ll take down a bear.”

-“I hope you’re talking a big mean grizzly and not one of those cute lil black bears you have in the Black Hills.”
+“I hope you’re talking a big mean grizzly and not one of those cute little black bears you have in the Black Hills.”

 “I am.”

-I checked each AR-15 rifle as quietly as possible, making sure the mags were full and each gun had a round in the chamber before holding one out to him.
+I checked the confiscated AR-15 rifle as quietly as possible, making sure the mag was full before holding it out to him.
 “Here, just in case the dart just pisses it off.”

 “Good plan,” he echoed my earlier words as he slung the rifle over his shoulder.

-We made our way forward at a creeping pace, moving as silently as possible.
+I checked my rifle.
+We then made our way forward at a creeping pace, moving as silently as possible.
 With every step, I put weight on my toes before my heels.
 It was an old Indian trick I’d picked up back in Montana, but I still needed to keep a close eye out for twigs and dried brush.

 When we were about halfway through the stream, a shot rang out from our right.
 Something big.
 Sounded like a .300 Winchester Magnum.
 Easy to tell because it’s a favorite caliber of big game hunters.
 We ducked and dove for cover at the water’s edge, making a splash and getting soaked.
 The cat had sprung to its feet at the first shot.
 Two more shots echoed in quick succession, followed by the cat’s screech.

 We were both on our bellies in the mud, and I scrambled to bring up my rifle, though I didn’t know whether to aim in the direction of the cat or the poachers, not knowing which posed the greater threat.
 The cat helped me decide when it ran directly at us.
+Even injured, it was covering several meters with each bound.
 My compatriot swapped the tranquilizer gun for his rifle.
 Darts were always preferred, but they took much longer than bullets to bring down an animal.
 With how fast the cat was coming, darts would never take it down in time.

 I thumbed the safety off my rifle just as the cat tore through the brush in front of us.
 It opened its mouth wider than I would’ve thought possible and leapt with a feral growl that would’ve made anyone piss their pants.

 The dirt kicked up next to me just as more gunshots rent the air.
-These shots oddly sounded to be from rifles like the ones I confiscated from the poachers.
+These shots sounded to be from rifles like the AR-15 I confiscated from the poacher rather than from the .300 Winchester.

 “Hold your fire!
 Law enforcement agents!
 Hold your fire!”
 I yelled.